 To ensure their conversations remain private, they may conduct a bug sweep of their chosen meeting space to make sure nobody is listening in.
 There are a high number of technical counter-surveillance measures that sit between these two extremes.
 The trick is selecting the method that best and most cost-effectively protects your safety and privacy.

-One of the most obvious ways to conduct counter surveillance is to monitor the behaviour of those you suspect of conducting surveillance against you.
+One of the most obvious ways to conduct counter-surveillance is to monitor the behaviour of those you suspect of conducting surveillance against you.
 If you spot the same face apparently following you a suspicious amount of times, a discreetly taken photograph can assist you greatly.
-Once youve got the snap, youll be able to start making investigations of your own.
+Once you've got the snap, you'll be able to start making investigations of your own.
 If you spot the same car near your property with no good reason, note down the registration.
 Take this one step further and discreetly follow the person you suspect is following you.
-If their behaviour is unusually erratic or they appear a little too skilled at giving you the slip, they may just be on your tail.
+They may be on your tail if their behaviour is unusually erratic or they appear a little too skilled at giving you the slip.

 Sweeping for bugs

 Bugs, those discreetly hidden devices that enable people to listen in on a conversation they aren't invited to, give out electromagnetic radiation, typically radio waves.
 Sweeping for bugs involves using a receiver device to identify said radio waves.
 This is not always easy, as bugs may operate on different frequencies, and low-level receivers dont have the spectrum to detect the entire range.

 Furthermore, some of the more high-tech bugs can be switched on and off remotely, meaning the person listening in may be able to keep their activity hidden until right at the last moment.
 You can find out more about bug detectors and discover which solution is right for you by reading our guide.
 Technical counter surveillance doesn't need to be complicated; you need to have a clear idea of your goals, the assets you wish to protect and a plan of action.
 Then you can begin considering the equipment you may need to invest in.